i-RIC/i18n_manual/01_overview.rst

      - GUI

    * - \*.ts
-     - | Xml text file
+     - | XML text file
        | This file contains the translated texts used in iRIC.
      - x
      - x